Iqrajan2024/AQI_Predictor/README.md

 ## Implementation Steps

-The project follows this pipeline:
+The project follows an end-to-end automated ML pipeline:

-1. **Collect Data**
+1. **Data Collection & EDA**

-   * Historical and recent weather and air-quality data are collected from Open-Meteo.
+   - Historical and current weather and air-quality data are collected from Open-Meteo and explored for trends, distributions, missing values, and correlations.
-   * Data is maintained for Peshawar.

 2. **Feature Engineering**

-   * Weather, pollutant, AQI lag, rolling average, and time-based features are generated.
+   - Weather, pollutant, time-based, lag, rolling-average, and AQI-change features are generated, resulting in **70 model features**.
-   * The final model uses 70 features.

 3. **Feature Store**

-   * Features are managed using Feast for consistent training and prediction data.
+   - Feast manages and serves features consistently for training and prediction.

 4. **Model Training**

-   * Ridge Regression
-   * Random Forest
-   * XGBoost
+   - **Ridge Regression, Random Forest, and XGBoost** are trained using chronological train/validation/test splits.

-5. **Model Evaluation**
+5. **Model Evaluation & Baseline Comparison**

-   * Models are evaluated using RMSE, MAE, and R².
+   - Models are evaluated using **RMSE, MAE, and R²** and compared with a **persistence baseline**.
+XGBoost is selected as the best-performing model.
-   * The best-performing model is XGBoost.

-6. **Forecasting**
+6. **Model Registration**
+   - The selected XGBoost model is registered in **MLflow** and promoted as the **champion** model.

+7. **72-Hour Forecasting**
-   * The champion model generates recursive 72-hour AQI predictions.
+   - The champion model generates recursive hourly AQI predictions for the next **72 hours (3 days)**.

-7. **Explainability**

-   * SHAP is used to explain the factors influencing predictions.

-8. **Deployment**
+8. **Explainability & Deployment**

-   * FastAPI provides prediction APIs.
-   * Streamlit provides the user dashboard.
-   * GitHub Actions automates feature processing and model training.
+   - **SHAP** explains model predictions, while **FastAPI** serves predictions, **Streamlit** provides the dashboard, and **GitHub Actions** automates the pipeline.

 ---